The ITensor Software Library for Tensor Network Calculations: The ITensor Product Operator ( contract )

-Finally, to illustrate the case of a tensor contraction where only some of the indices are summed, we can use the following example which was also shown at the beginning of this article:
+Finally, to illustrate the case of a tensor contraction where only some of the indices are summed, we can use the following example which was also shown at the beginning of this article: \begin{jlcodeblock} T = ITensor(i,j,k) M = ITensor(k,n) R = T * M \end{jlcodeblock}

-In the diagram above, we have omitted the names of the indices to emphasize the typical user experience: all that a user needs to know to get a correct result in the above example is that \verb|T| and \verb|M| share one Index.
-Keeping track of the ordering of the uncontracted indices, which become the indices of \verb|R|, is not necessary.
+In the diagram above, we have omitted the names of the indices to emphasize the typical user experience: all that a user needs to know to get a correct result in the above example is that \inlinenohighlight{T} and \inlinenohighlight{M} share one Index.
+Keeping track of the ordering of the uncontracted indices, which become the indices of \inlinenohighlight{R}, is not necessary.

-Besides contracting regular tensors, the \verb|*| operator can also be used in conjunction with specially constructed tensors to manipulate tensor indices.
+Besides contracting regular tensors, the \inlinenohighlight{*} operator can also be used in conjunction with specially constructed tensors to manipulate tensor indices.
 One example of such a special tensor type is a \emph{delta tensor}, also known as a copy tensor, which has all diagonal elements equal to one and other elements equal to zero, and is often shown as a solid black circle in tensor diagrams.
 In the ITensor library, a delta tensor uses special diagonal-sparse storage internally, not only to save memory but also to ensure that the contraction of delta tensors with other tensors is performed using specially optimized routines.

-A delta tensor can be used to replace an Index with another Index of the same dimension:
+A delta tensor can be used to replace an Index with another Index of the same dimension: \begin{jlcodeblock} A = ITensor(k,j) A = A * delta(k,i) @show hasind(A,i) # true \end{jlcodeblock}

-or to duplicate (or split) an index as follows:
+or to duplicate (or split) an index as follows: \begin{jlcodeblock} B = ITensor(k) B = B * delta(k,i,j) \end{jlcodeblock}

-Note that in Julia, one can use the unicode character $\delta$ to write the code above as \verb|B = B * |$\delta$\verb|(k,i,j)|.
+Note that in Julia, one can use the unicode character $\delta$ to write the code above as \inline{B = B * δ(k,i,j)}.

 Another example of a special tensor type is a \emph{combiner} ITensor.
-When contracted with another ITensor, a combiner merges multiple indices into a single Index.
+When contracted with another ITensor, a combiner merges multiple indices into a single Index. \begin{jlcodeblock} T = ITensor(i,j,k) C = combiner(i,j) cT = C * T \end{jlcodeblock}

-The Index \verb|c| shown in the diagram above can be retrieved by calling \verb|combinedind(C)| on the combiner ITensor.
+The Index \inlinenohighlight{c} shown in the diagram above can be retrieved by calling \inline{combinedind(C)} on the combiner ITensor.
+Alternatively one can call \inline{commonind(C,cT)} to retrieve this Index, since it is the one that the combiner and \inlinenohighlight{cT} will necessarily have in common.

-Taking the product with the combiner a second time reverses this operation.
+Taking the product with the conjugate of the combiner reverses this operation.

 Like delta tensors, combiners also use a special storage type with a negligible memory footprint and optimized contraction algorithms for combining and uncombining indices.